 At LCDHD we strive to provide the best services possible in a friendly and professional manner in compliance with all federal, state and local laws and regulations.
 Whether you found our services to be excellent, or if they fell short in some way, we would really appreciate your feedback.

-Should you wish to contact the Executive Director or any agency Department Head you may find their contact information at: Department Head Contacts.
+- Should you wish to contact the Executive Director or any agency Department Head you may find their contact information at: Department Head Contacts.
 You may also contact the Executive Director by using the form at the bottom or this page.